-The following is extracted from the Terrestrial Biodiversity Scoping Report compiled by WSP Group Africa (Pty) Ltd and included as Appendix G.6.
+The following is extracted from the Terrestrial and Aquatic Biodiversity Scoping Report by WSP (April 2024) and included as Appendix G.6

-The fauna biodiversity of the region is relatively well-known.
 Details of fauna species of conservation concern (SCC) with potential to occur in the project are summarised in the sections that follow.
-Thes occurrence of these species in the Project area will need to be confirmed during detailed site verification process.
+The occurrence of these species in the Project area will need to be confirmed during the baseline data gathering phase.